Is Lyft Safe For Riders In Michigan?

 Lyft is also required to “display a picture” of the assigned driver and the license plate number of his or her vehicle on the Lyft app before the Lyft rider “enters” the Lyft driver’s vehicle.
 (MCL 257.2133)

 Zero tolerance policy on drugs and alcohol to keep Lyft safe for riders

 The law requires Lyft to “develop and implement a zero-tolerance policy” that addresses a Lyft driver’s “use of drugs or alcohol” while on-duty and/or while transporting Lyft passengers.
 (MCL 257.2139(1))

 On its “Zero-tolerance drug and alcohol policy” page in the Lyft Help/Policies and Other Info/Trust and Safety section of its website, Lyft states:

 - “Lyft has a zero-tolerance drug and alcohol policy for drivers.”

 - “If you suspect that a [Lyft] driver is under the influence of drugs or alcohol, call the authorities by dialing 911 or your local non-emergency assistance line if necessary.”

 Need help after a Lyft accident?
 Call the attorneys at Michigan Auto Law

 Call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys if you were injured in a Lyft accident.
 Michigan Auto Law attorneys have spoken at national seminars and legal conferences, teaching injury lawyers across the country how to better handle Lyft car accident cases and better protect our clients.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.